earthly/website/blog/_posts/2021-09-27-hacktoberfest-2021.md

 ## What Is It?

-The hosting provider DigitalOcean is once again hosting the [Hacktoberfest](https://hacktoberfest.digitalocean.com/) to celebrate open source.
-Hacktoberfest invites you to submit pull requests to open source projects.
+The hosting provider DigitalOcean is once again organizing the [Hacktoberfest](https://hacktoberfest.digitalocean.com/) to celebrate open source.
+Hacktoberfest invites you to submit pull requests to open-source projects.
 People who submit four or more pull requests, get a free t-shirt from DigitalOcean.

 ## Sticker Rewards